Prevention,Preventive Care,Chronic Conditions,Physical Health,American Heart Month,Whole Person Health

 Hypertension can develop slowly over time as a result of a variety of factors.
 Some risk factors are outside of our control:

-- Age: Aging increases the risk of developing high blood pressure; approximately 9 out of 10 Americans will develop high blood pressure in their lifetime
+- Age: Aging increases the risk of developing high blood pressure; approximately nine out of 10 Americans will develop high blood pressure in their lifetime.

-- Diabetes: As many as 6 out of 10 people diagnosed with diabetes also have high blood pressure
+- Diabetes: As many as six out of 10 people diagnosed with diabetes also have high blood pressure.

 - Race: Rates of high blood pressure are higher among Black people in the U.S.